 – Do not overload the washing machine.
 Overloading can result in pieces of laundry intertwining with each other, twisting, and changing their original shape.

-– If you decided to hand-wash your linen pieces, use lots of water, as linen tends to absorb great amounts of it.
+– If you decide to hand-wash your linen pieces, use lots of water, as linen tends to absorb great amounts of it.

 – Rinse the linen carefully.
-Do not twist, crumple, or rub the fabric hardly – it can result in damage.
+Do not twist, crumple, or rub the fabric hard – it can result in damage.

 – Hand-wash is best for thin linen fabrics, which could get damaged in the washing machine.